A Unique State Park In New Mexico, Clayton Lake Is Home To Prehistoric Wonders

 Next time you want to contemplate the epic history of Earth and our Universe, head to this one-of-a-kind state park.
 To learn more about this park, click here to visit its website.

-The address is: 141 Clayton Lake Road, Clayton.
 As with all New Mexico state parks, there is a $5 fee per car.